nschulzke/blog/content/22_12_06_effects_capabilities_and_log4shell.md

 tags = ["Languages", "Effects", "Capabilities"]
 +++

-One year ago, the Log4J logging library, which is widely used in the Java ecosystem, was hit by the Log4Shell vulnerability.
-This bug allowed attackers to execute arbitrary code on a server running Log4J by sending a carefully crafted log message.
+One year ago, the Log4J logging library, which is widely used in the Java ecosystem, was hit by the Log4Shell vulnerability.[^1] This bug allowed attackers to execute arbitrary code on a server running Log4J by sending a carefully crafted log message.

 The vulnerability was caused by a flaw in how Log4J handled log messages that contained JNDI references.
 JNDI is a Java API that lets applications access naming and directory services, like LDAP and DNS.
 In the case of Log4Shell, the attacker was able to use JNDI references in a log message to remotely run code on the vulnerable server.